 - Bears like to sniff, claw, sample or rub certain aromatic woods such as cedar or pine and petroleum products including tarpaper, paint turpentine, kerosene, rubber, and charcoal fluid.
 Store these items in a secured place.

 - Black bears usually do not pursue livestock but caution should be taken during birthing times.
 Corralling young as well as small animals close to barns or inside protective enclosures is recommended.
-Properly dispose of livestock carcasses.
-Use lime to reduce odors.
+Properly dispose of livestock carcasses and use lime to reduce odors.
 Bears MAY be attracted to the feed in which you use for your livestock.
 For chicken coops, ensure that the food is placed inside the chickens’ enclosure so it is not accessible to bears and other wildlife.

 - Do not startle a bear while biking, walking, or jogging.
 Use caution during early morning and late evenings when bears are active and may be feeding along roads.
 Stay alert.
 Warn bears you are coming.
-Use bells, clapping, etc. especially on windy days or when traveling downwind, along streams, around blind curves, or near dense vegetation where bears may not hear, smell or see you.
+Use bells or clap loud especially on windy days or when traveling downwind, along streams, around blind curves, or near dense vegetation where bears may not hear, smell or see you.

 - Experiment with deterrents such as barking dogs, motion lights, various noisemakers and large-animal scat.
 Consider using them in a problem area.
 Be creative but always keep the safety of humans and bears in mind.

-Should a bear wander through your yard, he may be just passing through or he may smell some potential food source.
+Should a bear wander through your yard, he may be just passing through, or he may smell a potential food source.

-At no time should anyone intentionally or unintentionally feed bears so they can associate food with people.
+At no time should anyone intentionally feed bears because they can associate food with people.
 Doing so may compromise the safety of both humans and bears.